 - Two pairs of lightweight hiking pants.
-I like Kuhl Horizn Straight and Kliffside convertible
+I like Kuhl Resistor Pants and Horizn Convertible.

 - A pair of thermal pants and a thermal shirt.
 I am a fan of Kuhl Akkomplice Bottom and Akkomplice Zip Neck

-- A rain and windproof jacket or a poncho such as Kuhl Airstorm and a warmer jacket such as Kuhl Firestorm Down Jacket
+- A rain and windproof jacket or a poncho such as Kuhl Hydroflex and a warmer jacket such as Kuhl Skyfire Down Parka.

-- Two light cotton long sleeve t-shirts such as Kuhl Sora Hoody and a couple of short sleeve ones such as Kuhl Valiant
+- Two light cotton long sleeve t-shirts such as Kuhl Intent Hoody and a couple of short sleeve ones such as Kuhl Valiant

 - A pair of lightweight hiking shoes such as Salomon X Ultra 3 Low GTX